Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 Now I promise I’m going to tell you how to save seeds, but first I want to talk about which tomatoes to choose to save seed from.

-Choose tomatoes from the healthiest plant in your garden for saving seed.
+Harvest tomato seed from the healthiest plant in your garden.

 Watch your tomato plants as they grow in those first few weeks.
 Do any stand out to you?
 Is one more vigorous than the others?
 Which is the first one to make fruit?